teambtcmap/btcmap-android/README.md

 ## BTC Map

-See where you can spend your bitcoins and become a contributor by adding new places and refining existing ones
+See where you can spend your bitcoins

 <p>
   <a href="https://f-droid.org/packages/org.btcmap/">